Best Zero-Interest Credit Cards in 2018

-Each of the credit cards on this Best No Interest Credit Cards list offers a no interest promotion for both purchases and balance transfers.
-They're great for making interest-free purchases or for transferring a balance to make it easier to reduce your overall debt.
-Keep in mind that transferring a balance may incur a balance transfer fee.
+The best credit cards offer more than zero-interest purchasing power.
+Each of the credit cards on this list offers a no-interest promotion for balance transfers as well.
+That makes them good for making interest-free purchases or transferring a balance to reduce overall debt, or both.
+Keep in mind that transferring a balance may trigger a balance transfer fee.
 Some credit cards offer other perks like waived fees or rewards.
-You'll typically need to good to excellent credit to qualify for the best no interest credit cards.
+You'll typically need a good to excellent credit rating to qualify for the best no-interest credit cards.

-Citi currently offers two credit cards no interest periods longer than any other credit card on the market.
-The Citi Simplicity currently offers a 0 percent introductory APR on purchases and balance transfers for 21 months.
-That's almost two years of no interest on purchases you make or balances you transfer to the credit card.
-After the promotional period ends, the variable APR for the credit card will be 13.49 percent to 23.49 percent.
-Your exact APR will be based on your creditworthiness.
+Citi Simplicity has a 0 percent introductory APR on purchases and balance transfers for 18 months.
+That's a year and a half of no interest on purchases you make or balances you transfer.
+After the promotional period ends, the variable APR will be 15.24 percent to 25.24 percent, based on your creditworthiness.

-Enjoy Citi Price Rewind, a price protection feature that will automatically credit your account when the price of an item you've purchased drops.
+It also comes with Citi Price Rewind, a price protection feature that automatically credits your account when the price of an item you've purchased drops.

 If you use your card to transfer a balance, you'll be charged a fee of $5 or 3 percent, whichever is greater.
-The balance transfer fee increases the amount you ultimately have to repay, but the upside is that you can repay it at no interest as long as you pay your full balance before the promotional period ends.
+The balance transfer fee increases the amount you ultimately have to repay, but you'll save in the long run if you pay your full balance before the promotional period ends.

 Cash advances are charged an APR of 13.49 percent to 23.49 percent and a fee of $10 or 5 percent.
-You generally should avoid cash advances, but this is especially true during a promotional period because your payments will be potentially split between balances with and without interest rates.
-This makes it more difficult to pay off your balance and enjoy the benefits of your no interest period.
+Whenever possible, avoid cash advances during a promotional period, because your payments potentially will be split between balances with and without interest rates.

-The only drawbacks are that you won't earn any rewards on the credit card (but not paying interest is kind of a rewards itself) and unfortunately, you can't transfer a balance from another Citi credit card.
+The drawbacks: You won't earn any rewards on the credit card, and you can't transfer a balance from another Citi credit card.

 Citi Diamond Preferred

-There's no annual fee, but unlike the Citi Simplicity, The Citi Diamond Preferred charges a late fee of up to $35.
+There's no annual fee, but unlike the Citi Simplicity card, the Citi Diamond Preferred charges a late fee of up to $35.
 Citi Diamond Preferred also charges a penalty rate of up to 29.99 percent if you fall behind on your credit card payments.

 Citi Price Rewind also applies to purchases made on your Citi Diamond Preferred.

-Chase Slate offers a 0 percent introductory APR on purchases and balance transfers for 15 months from account opening.
-After the introductory period, the regular APR will be 15.49 percent to 24.24 percent based on your creditworthiness.
+Chase Slate offers a 0 percent introductory APR on purchases and balance transfers for 15 months.
+After the introductory period, the regular APR will be 16.74 percent to 25.49 percent based on your credit rating.

-For those who want to transfer a balance at the least possible cost, Chase Slate is a great credit card for it.
-There's no balance transfer fee on balances you transfer within the first 60 days.
-This perk is especially attractive if you have a large balance you want to transfer because it will allow you to skip the 3 percent balance transfer fee that most other credit cards charge.
+For those who want to transfer a balance at the least possible cost, Chase Slate is a fine choice.
+There's no balance transfer fee within the first 60 days, which is an especially attractive perk if you have a large balance to transfer.

 If you are considering using Chase Slate for a balance transfer, those first 60 days are the best time for it.
 After that, the balance transfer fee is a whopping 5 percent of the amount transferred.